What is chemotherapy?

 Numbness and tingling can have other causes, including the cancer itself.
 You may need some tests to check what’s causing it.

 You may find that your finger nails and toe nails grow more slowly, or become hard, brittle or flaky.
 The shape or colour of your nails might also change.
 These changes are temporary and should improve after treatment, though it can take a few months.

 Your eyes might produce more tears than normal.
 This isn’t common and won’t last long.
-If your eyes feel sore, inflamed or watery, let your doctor know – they can prescribe eye drops if necessary.
+If your eyes feel sore, inflamed or watery, let your doctor know – they may prescribe eye drops.

 My husband kept a daily diary.
 It was useful to look back after each treatment and say, 'Oh, I’d forgotten how I felt two days after the infusion – it was just the same this time'.